rui-min/InventoryTracking/README.md

     1. **localhost:8090/api/product/delete/id/{Long id}** -> delete based on id and return a message if successfully deleted
     2. **localhost:8090/api/product/delete/name/{String name}** -> delete based on unique name(name of products cannot duplicate) and return a message if successfully deleted

+# About BootStrapData.java
+File BootStrapData.java under "/src/main/java/inventory/tracking/bootstrap" is used for constructing sample database data.
+You can uncomment the whole file and rerun the project if more data are needed.